pypeit/PypeIt/paper/paper.md

 # Acknowledgements

-We acknowledge intellectual contributions from TO BE FILLED IN.
+We acknowledge intellectual contributions from Scott Burles, Rob Simcoe, and David Schlegel.

 PypeIt has been financially supported by the University of California Observatories.
 J.~F.~H. also acknowledges support from